Productive-Edge/pe-fuzzy-search-java/README.md

 * **precise location of the found matching**, i.e. capture only necessary tokens;
 * **high performance**.

-We haven't found anything with these criteria so had to implement own library which we glad to open source.
+We haven't found anything with these criteria, so we had to implement our own library, which we are glad to open source.

 Example of the custom [Workfusion](https://www.workfusion.com/) AutoML document annotator with fuzzy searching applied: